Miley Cyrus Spills The Beans On Hip-Hop, Liam Hemsworth, And Her New Album

 Miley Cyrus says she’s sick of hearing, “Come sit on my d*ck, suck on my c**k,” as the singer quits smoking weed.

-#MalibuStreamingParty — Thursday, May 11th (8 pm EST, 5 pm PST) — Let’s make @MileyCyrus‘ comeback bigger and better than ever! #MALIBU ???????? pic.twitter.com/ggblNUUvoG
+#MalibuStreamingParty — Thursday, May 11th (8 pm EST, 5 pm PST) — Let’s make @MileyCyrus‘ comeback bigger and better than ever! #MALIBU???????? pic.twitter.com/ggblNUUvoG

 — Miley Cyrus Fashion (@StylishCyrus) May 8, 2017